 1. Small scale Automation: –

 In small-scale automation, a smaller number of Input and Output signals are needed.
-In small-scale automation, all the companies are following a centralized approach and selected to use PLC for the application.
+In small-scale automation, all the companies follow a centralized approach and are selected to use PLC for the application.

 Because of the less complexity of small-scale automation, there is no need to implement these listed functions.

 Usually, PLC is selected for small-scale automation in the industry. discrete machine automation is done by PLC